 My password was about to expire.
 I've been told this by a personal computer in no uncertain terms.
 It has been made more than clear to me - more than clear to me - that I am expected to choose a new one.

-I thought about what it should be.
-It had to be memorable, have a mix of capital and lower-case letters, with maybe the odd numeric thrown in.
+It had to be memorable.
+Have a mix of capital and lower-case letters.
+Maybe the odd numeric thrown in.
 It had to say something about me.
 Something positive, yet something no-one else would consider about my character if they looked at me hidden underneath this thick thick jumper.
-It had to have a beginning middle and an end, a driving narrative, a startling beginning and a devastating twist at the end repeated again and again in an infinite line of be-straggled asterisks.
+It had to have a beginning middle and an end, a driving narrative, a startling opening with a devastating twist at its conclusion, repeated again and again in an infinite line of be-straggled asterisks.

 Any missed detail, how ever slight, would leave me open to a savage and violent attack.
-My account hacked, my Spotify T’Pau Hidden Gems playlist published on social-media, printed on posters, displayed on billboards, read out on American talkshows.
+My account hacked, my Spotify T’Pau Hidden Gems playlist published all over social media, printed on posters, displayed on billboards, read out in solemnity in every church in England.

 I clicked to change.
-First I must type the old password, the useless empty passages and cod-philosophy.
+First I must type the old password.
+Useless empty passages and cod-philosophy.
 The mis-guided attempts at humour when everyone else just wanted to have their moments of grief.
-I victoriously thrusted my index finger down to “Enter” with firmness and finality, knowing I will never have to type, to think, to inhabit such feelings again.
+I victoriously thrusted my index finger down to “Enter” with firmness and finality.
+I knew I would never have to type, to think, to inhabit such feelings again.

 Comments